Quote of the Week

 Dear ACS Families,

-I would like to take this opportunity to introduce myself, my name is Carolina Blanco and I am the new Secondary School Counselor for the 2018-2019 school year.
+I would like to take this opportunity to introduce myself, my name is Carolina Blanco and I am the Secondary School Counselor for the 2019-2020 school year.

 As a School Counselor, my primary responsibility is to promote the academic, personal, emotional and social development of all students.
 I look forward to offering support to the students, staff, families and community.